Fulbright Program: Teacher grants

-The Fulbright Teacher Exchange Program supports one-to-one exchanges of teachers from K–12 schools and a small number of post-secondary institutions.
+Fulbright Teacher Exchanges support exchanges of teachers from K–12 schools and a small number of post-secondary institutions.

 The Distinguished Fulbright Awards in Teaching Program sends teachers abroad for a semester to pursue individual projects, conduct research, and lead master classes or seminars.

 Grants for professionals

 The Hubert H. Humphrey Program brings outstanding mid-career professionals from the developing world and societies in transition to the United States for one year.
 Fellows participate in a non-degree program of academic study and gain professional experience.

 The Fulbright U.S. Scholar Program sends American scholars and professionals abroad to lecture or conduct research for up to a year.

 The Fulbright Specialist Program sends U.S. faculty and professionals to serve as expert consultants on curriculum, faculty development, institutional planning, and related subjects at overseas academic institutions for a period of two to six weeks.

 The Fulbright U.S. Student Program offers fellowships for U.S. graduating seniors, graduate students, young professionals and artists to study abroad for one academic year.
 The program also includes an English Teaching Assistant component.

 The Fulbright Foreign Student Program enables graduate students, young professionals and artists from abroad to conduct research and study in the United States.
 Some scholarships are renewed after the initial year of study.